Yiju-Li/CV/resume_hardware.md

 Sep 2020 - current

 ## Technical Skills
-*The skills listed below have been thoroughly understood and consistently applied in my professional experiences and personal projects.
-For further insight into my projects, please refer to my website by accessing the [YijuLi.info](https://yijuli.info).*
+*The skills listed below have been thoroughly understood and consistently applied in my professional experiences and personal projects.*

 ### Hardware Related
 - Computer Engineer: Digital Electronics and Circuit, Computer Architecture Design(ISA)